Facts, Issues, and People

 Note

-Facts and People are currently not available in the Advanced Search tab or in the Document Filters at this time.
-But you can click on the document count in the Chronology tab for both Facts and People.
+Facts and People are currently not available in the Document Filters at this time.
+But you can search on the fields directly or through the advanced search tab, or you can click on the document count in the Chronology tab for both Facts and People.
 For more information, view the support article on the Litigation Chronology Tab.
 Issues (formerly Document issues) have always been available in the Advanced Search tab and in Filters and will continue to be available there.

 Next up - The Litigation Chronology Tab